Smatek1001/AI_DnD/_DM_Instructions/2024_Rules_Reference.md

         * **Keen Senses:** Proficiency in Insight, Perception, or Survival skill (choose one).
         * **Trance:** Don't need to sleep; magic can't put you to sleep.
 Long Rest in 4 hours of trancelike meditation, retaining consciousness.
     * **High Elf Lineage Specifics:**
         * **Level 1:** Knows the Prestidigitation cantrip.
-Can replace it with a different Wizard cantrip after a Long Rest.
+Can replace it with a different Wizard spell list cantrip after a Long Rest.
         * **Level 3:** Learns the Detect Magic spell.
         * **Level 5:** Learns the Misty Step spell.